 Joking somewhat nervously, Grant greeted the audience with, “It’s good to be here in… Regina!” to which she revisited after playing several songs to assure that she had been just kidding.
 Somewhat giddy with a slight penchant to ramble, Grant’s bubbly personality was an adorable juxtaposition to her brooding, soulful songs.

-During her set, Grant called upon Toronto musician Julie Fader and tourmates Cuff the Duke (who stood arranged like a barber shop group in front of one microphone) for backing vocals on several songs – most notably the upbeat “White Dove” from latest album, The Beautiful Wild and “Parachutes” from Echoes.
+During her set, Grant called upon Toronto musician Julie Fader and tourmates Cuff the Duke (who stood arranged like a barber shop group in front of one microphone) for backing vocals on several songs – most notably the upbeat “White Dove” from her latest album, The Beautiful Wild and “Parachutes” from Echoes.

 However, make no mistake that Grant’s powerful, expressive voice requires any accompaniment – her voice truly shone in the fan-requested “Heartbreaker” and in a surprising or perhaps, random cover song later in the set.
 Grant, with only Ledwell on keyboards, performed a slow, soulful version of “Eye of the Tiger” by Survivor (yes, that iconic 80’s song!).
 Upon its introduction, Grant had a mischievous twinkle in her eye, but the song itself was delivered without irony.